Jack Johnson vs. James J. Jeffries

 - Jeffries opened as a 10-7 favorite.
 Odds climbed as high as 2½-1 for Jeffries.

-- The fight was to take place in San Francisco, until California's governor stepped in with less than three weeks to go.
+- The fight was to take place in San Francisco, until California's governor, James Gillett, stepped in with less than three weeks to go.
 Boxing was still banned in many states, and church groups had pressured him to stop it on moral and religious grounds.
+Promoter Tex Rickard acted swiftly and moved the bout to Reno, where prizefighting was legal and several east-west railroads met.

 - In Chicago, some 10,000 people, mostly white, gathered outside the Tribune building to listen to a man on a megaphone read bulletins from the fight.
-Another 30,000 people stood in Times Square to watch the newspaper's new automated device spit out the news.
+Black fans, meanwhile, went to the Pekin theater where Johnson’s mother, Mrs. Tiny Johnson, got updates on the fights.
+In New York, about 30,000 people stood in Times Square to watch the newspaper's new automated device spit out the news.

 - Promoters had planned to show films of the fight in theaters, but a black man winning complicated things.
 The powerful Christian Endeavor Society campaigned for a ban and mayors in Cincinnati, Atlanta and Boston quickly agreed.
 The police chief in Washington also banned the films, fearing "the display of pictures would affect the minds of children and also renew the hostile feeling on the part of many white men."
-Congress eventually passed an act banning the interstate transport of fight films.
+Congress passed legislation in 1912 banning the interstate transport of fight films.
+It was repealed in 1939.

 - In his 1929 autobiography, Jeffries argued that he had been doped before the fight by a turncoat in his camp, but his story was discounted.